Fukaya A_\infty structures associated to Lefschetz fibrations. II: Homological algebra

 Hence,

 One easily computes that

 The elements of \eqref{eq:i-plus-1-morphism} which we have constructed are a dual basis of $\mathit{HH}_0(\scrA,\scrA)$. \end{example}

-\begin{example} Start with the graded algebra from the previous example (with $i>1$), but now let $\scrA$ be an $A_\infty$-deformation of it, in which $\mu_{\scrA}^{i+1}(x_k,\dots,x_{k-i})$ is a nonzero multiple of $e_k$ (necessarily, this must be the case for all $k$, since these operations are related to each other by the $A_\infty$-associativity equations; in fact, $\scrA$ is unique up to $A_\infty$-isomorphism).
+\begin{example} Start with the graded algebra from the previous example (with $i>1$), but now let $\scrA$ be an $A_\infty$-deformation of it, in which $\mu_{\scrA}^{i+1}(x_k,\dots,x_{k-i})$ is a nonzero multiple of $e_k$ (if this is the case for one $k$, it must be true for all $k$, since these operations are related to each other by the $A_\infty$-associativity equations; in fact, $\scrA$ is unique up to $A_\infty$-isomorphism).
 The counterpart of \eqref{eq:am-hochschild} is that

 This deformation still satisfies \eqref{eq:virtual-cy}, and hence \eqref{eq:i-plus-1-morphism}.
 The $\bZ/(i+1)$-action on \eqref{eq:i-plus-1-morphism} generated by $K_i$ is the action on $\bK^i$ obtained by taking the standard cyclic permutation representation, and dividing by the one-dimensional diagonal subspace. \end{example}